 M.A. in Counseling Psychology, Marital and Family Therapy Concentration in Chicago

 Students in this concentration learn in-depth skills and knowledge that will prepare them to work more effectively with families and couples.
 Specific and key areas of family and couples work – domestic violence, divorce, sexual relations - are presented and explored in the classroom setting with the use of didactic material and real case vignettes.
 Assessment of family dynamics is covered through a systems perspective.
-Upon completion of this concentration, students will be able to sit for both the Licensed Professional Counselor (LPC) exam and the Licensed Marriage and Family Therapy (LMFT) exam.

 [NOTE: Graduates with this concentration will need to complete additional post-graduate work experience (in Illinois) in order to meet LMFT licensure eligibility requirements.]

 Curriculum incorporates the eight content areas outlined by the National Board of Certified Counselors, preparing students to sit for Professional Counselor licensure in Illinois (LPC and LCPC).

 • Year 2: 700-hour (minimum) placement experience• Chicago: sites meet Licensed Supervisor standards

 - Bachelor's degree from a regionally accredited institution

 - A course in Psychology, with a grade earned of C or better